-- Solar Rights Alliance and more than 200 other organizations have called on the state Legislature to repeal the Utility Tax.
+- Solar Rights Alliance and more than 200 other organizations have called on the state Legislature to Stop the Big Utility Tax.
 A letter from hundreds of groups was recently sent to the Legislature and numerous other groups from environmentalists to taxpayer organizations have spoken out forcefully against the Utility Tax.

 - Thousands of individual Californians have done the same through phone calls to their representatives.